impredicative/irc-rss-feed-bot/README.md

 ### Maintenance
 * A `posts.v2.db` database file is written by the bot in the same directory as `config.yaml`.
 This database file must be preserved with routine backups.
+When restoring a backup, ensure it is writable by running a command such as `chmod a+w ./irc-rss-feed-bot/posts.v2.db` on the host.
 * If any configuration file is updated, the container must be restarted to use the updated file.
 * The database file grows as new posts are made.
 For the most part this indefinite growth can be ignored.
 Currently the standard approach for handling this, if necessary, is to stop the bot and delete the